HolyUsernameBat/HolyUsernameBat.github.io/src/porting-maps-to-ue3.md

 > Moving assets instead of copying will auto-assign MAT directory references to the new package.
 > Just **do NOT save** the package changes from the game’s default UPK packages.
 >
-> Dungeon Defenders is built off an older version of UDK (UE3), so it’s a bit easier to grab similar MATs/Textures/UPKs—but the procedure’s the same.
+> Dungeon Defenders is built off an older version of UDK (UE3), so it’s a bit easier to grab similar MATs/Textures/UPKs, but the procedure’s the same.
 > Categorise everything you grab or you’ll lose progress *fast*.
 >
 > Since **KF2** is built off a newer and heavily modified version of UE3, it’d be nice if we could just grab the packages and load them in, right?